ADVERTISEMENT

 The Dark Side Of The Moon remained in the US charts for 741 weeks from 1973 to 1988, longer than any other album in history.

 In 2000 The Squirrels released The Not So Bright Side of the Moon, which features a cover of the entire album.
-The New York dub collective Easy Star All Stars in 2003 released Dub Side of the Moon, in 2009 The Flaming Lips released a track-by-track remake of the album.
+The New York dub collective Easy Star All Stars released Dub Side of the Moon.
+In 2009 The Flaming Lips released a track-by-track remake of the album.
 The group Voices on The Dark Side released the album Dark Side Of The Moon A Cappella, a complete a cappella version of the album.

 English saxophonist Dick Parry who played the parts on ‘Money’, started his career as a friend of David Gilmour and was part of a mid-1960s band also including Gilmour called Joker’s Wild.